MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1svg/nf-d2d1svg-id2d1svgelement-getattributevalue(pcwstr,d2d1_svg_length).md

 Type: <b><a href="455d07e9-52c3-4efb-a9dc-2955cbfd38cc">HRESULT</a></b>

 This method returns an HRESULT success or error code.
-Returns an error if the attribute name is not valid on this
-            element.
-Returns an error if the attribute cannot be expressed as the specified string type.
-Returns an error if the attribute is not specified.